aragon/flock/docs/Proposal guide.md

 ## 4. Team

-*This is the basic structure you should follow when creating your proposal where you briefly describe of the current team members and their relevancy for the role with links to their relevant social media channels (github, twitter, etc) and provide info of future openings if you plan to hire more people during the year.*
+*Below is the basic structure the applicant team should follow when creating a Flock proposal.
+It includes a brief description the current team members and their relevancy for the role, with links to relevant materials (github, twitter, projects, etc) and provides info on future openings if the applicant team plans to hire more people during their Flock mandate.*

 #### AraEagles Example Team